Why we’ll never see back to the beginning of the Universe

 - more distant galaxies should be smaller, more numerous, lower in mass, and richer in hot, blue stars than their modern-day counterparts,

-- there should be fewer and fewer heavy elements as we look backwards in time,
+- there should be fewer and fewer heavy elements as we look backward in time,

 - there should come a time when the Universe was too hot to form neutral atoms (and a leftover bath of now-cold radiation that exists from that time),